 CPM Event Updates

 Kent State University College of Podiatric Medicine (CPM) is actively monitoring the outbreak of the coronavirus that causes COVID-19.
 CPM wants to assure you that we will always make the best decisions for the health and safety of our event attendees, as well as for the professional development of the podiatric medical community.

-At this time, the following CPM events have been officially postponed to 2021:
+At this time, the following CPM events will be taking place in 2021:

-- Alumni Reunion Weekend events in Cleveland, Ohio, including:
+- August, 2021: Alumni Reunion Weekend events in Cleveland, Ohio.
+Format announcements coming Spring, 2021:

 - North Coast Foot & Ankle Symposium